ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 In asynchronous programming

+@ul

 * We issue a statement
 * While we are waiting for it to complete, we can perform other tasks
 * When it has finished, we run a callback function

+@ulend

 This does mean the order of execution is not predictable

 ---

-## 'calculations are fast, input/output is slow.'
+## 'Calculations are fast, input/output is slow.'

 So why wait?
 Asynchronous programming allows us to move onto something else (i.e. Continue the flow of execution) whilst waiting for I/O

 ---

-## What it is (Asynchronous), What it isn't (multi-threaded)
+## What it is (Asynchronous), What it isn't (parallel execution/multi-threaded)

+@ul

+* Asynchronous programming allows us to continue execution whilst waiting for operations to complete
+* Parallel execution/multi-threading means two or more operations can be processed at the same time

+@ulend

+Note:
+- PHP runs in a single thread, so there is no parallel execution.
+- In the asynchronous model, tasks are not being run in parallel, instead, each task is being executed bit by bit, little by little.
+- It may look like things run in parallel because the program continuously switches between different parts of tasks and processes them.
-Disadvantages of threads (See Learning Event-Driven PHP ebook p14)
+- Disadvantages of threads (See Learning Event-Driven PHP ebook p14)

 ---

-## Why not use NodeJS or Go?
+## Why use PHP?

+@ul

+- PHP _can_ be used to build asynchronous applications

+- You don't need to learn a whole new language and ecosystem

+- No magic or special extensions required - this is the same PHP you're already using

-Need to re-tool your whole stack and deployment framework for the new languages
+- Need to re-tool your whole stack and deployment framework for the new languages

-Need to learn a whole new language and language ecosystem
+@ulend

 ---

 ## Approaches to Async programming in PHP

+@ul

 * AmPHP
     * Pros: Mature, well documented, uses co-routines